bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 - ⌛ You want 24/7 access to the cryptocurrency market.
 - 👛 You want access to a wider range of cryptocurrencies.
 - 🤑 You are interested in providing liquidity.
-- 🛂 You don’t want to register & `KYC` on every platform you interact with.
+- 🛂 You don’t want to register and `KYC` on every platform you interact with.
 - ⚔️ You seek the additional risks and rewards of exploring Decentralized Finance.

 With that said, almost every DeFi user has an account on a Centralized Exchange.
 This is because CEXs have easy on/off ramp features to the traditional banking world; you can easily get money from your bank account onto the blockchain and vice-versa.
 DeFi users like to compare this to using the bathroom: you go in, you do your business, you leave.